GPAC Project on Advanced Content: History and standards

+Architecture evolution and additional tools

-In 2019 the GPAC team explained the code has undergone a massive re-architecture called Filters with release 0.9 while release 0.8 is the last release of the legacy architecture with an extended 18-months support.
-The front-end applications remain unchanged, making the transition seamless.
-The underlying filters build a dynamic modular dataflow pipeline.
+In 2019 the GPAC team explained the code has undergone a re-architecture called Filters with release 0.9 while release 0.8 is the last release of the legacy architecture with an extended 18-months support.
+The front-end applications remained unchanged, making the transition seamless.
+The underlying filters build a dynamic modular dataflow pipeline which can be edited and monitored using Web GUIs.

 In 2020 GPAC 1.0 was released.
 The Website was split into a wiki documentation, a doxygen API documentation, a buildbot and GitHub actions, a testbot with a high coverage.
 The new gpac application has been used as a FFmpeg on steroids offering additional speed, features, ease of use.
+A list of use-cases with associated command-lines was later added.